schoenp711/wedding-website/README.md

 3. `$ gulp` - compile sass to css, minify js, etc.
 4. Deploy via `$ firebase deploy --only hosting`

+Sometimes you have to open dev console, right click refresh icon, and do a "empty cache and hard reload" to get the changes to display

 # Documentation
 Hosting is done through google domains.